aviertech/goodfellas-vpn/README.md

-# Goodfellas VPN is a collaborative effort of four friends to circumvent the restriction on the people of Iran for their access to the Internet.
+# Goodfellas VPN
+### A collaborative effort by four friends to circumvent the restrictions on Iraninas in their access to the Internet.

 ![./Goodfellas.jpg](./Goodfellas.jpg)